Teetuu2/COSC3380-team14/README.md

 Angelita Krepel 1647989
 Scott Tran 1853025

-To run our website/program please put in 'node main.js' into the terminal then go to localhost:5000
+To run our website/program please run 'node main.js' in the terminal then go to localhost:5000 to view our website

 We are just a group of 2.
-Our third member left last minute, yet we are sticking together and doing what we can to the best of our abilities.
+Our third member left last minute and our fourth member dropped out earlier on, yet we are sticking together and doing what we can to the best of our abilities.
 We are producing.........